 Our flagship continuing education program, the Catholic Biblical School, immerses committed learners in a four-year program of Bible study and analysis that examines every book of the Bible.

 Designed for all who want to strengthen their relationship with Christ through in depth scripture study.
 Ideal for deacons, religious education teachers, lectors, and leaders of Bible study groups, adults of all education levels are welcome.
 Learn how to interpret the Bible in accordance with the teachings of the Catholic Church and in light of modern Biblical scholarship.
 Integrate Bible study with prayer and Christian living to cultivate a closer relationship with God's revealed word, and experience fellowship with others who also hunger for a better understanding of the Sacred Scriptures.

 The program, which is split into 12 modules over 4 years, is designed to fit into various schedules, with both online and onsite options.
 Courses are offered in both English and Spanish.

 The Dallas - Fort Worth onsite program is meant for individuals in the DFW area who want to take their CBS courses at the University of Dallas or another parish in the area.
 Classes via Zoom are for individuals who want a live lecture and classroom discussion but can't meet at an on-site location.These classes meet for two hours a week.

 Our online courses are taught by acclaimed University of Dallas faculty known for their serious, academic, and faith-filled work.
 Students engage with classmates through online discussion boards and watch relevant lectures posted by professors.
-Class, which is split into three 10-week modules, opens the week of September 6 and ends the week of May 8.
-Online classes are held asynchronously.
+Class, which is split into three 10-week modules, online classes are held asynchronously.

 Already registered?
 Visit the Student Resources pages for more details on the books needed for your course, how to order your books, how to complete your summer assignment, and specific pages for your courses.

 The Escuela Bíblica Católica is the same curriculum of the Catholic Biblical School, only taught in Spanish.
 It is offered throughout DFW and at several dioceses across the U.S. in partnership with the Catholic Extension Society.